eve0415/IFPatcher/README.md

 This mod will patch some bugs or implement some features:

+- Insertion Conveyor Upgrade
+  - Will not duplicate items when using this upgrade on one conveyor belt.
 - Fluid Pump
   - Make pump work properly on any conditions.
   - Can now fill fluid to buckets directly from GUI.